 First off, RIDDOR stands for the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.

-For basic information on the requirements of RIDDOR, such as, who should report, how to report and when to report, keep reading!
+For basic information on the requirements of RIDDOR, such as, who should report, how to report and when to report, listen to our podcast and keep reading!

 Why is RIDDOR important?